cash stack icon

 Minimum deposit requirements vary between ISAs and providers.

-You may be able to open some 18-month cash ISAs with as little as £1 but others may ask for several thousand pounds.
+You may be able to open some 18-month ISAs with as little as £1 but others may ask for several thousand pounds.

 Click “view further details” next to an account on our chart to see the minimum deposit required.

-However much you deposit, make sure you check if you can add to your savings after your initial deposit.
+Make sure you check if you can add to your savings after your initial deposit.
 Some may only allow one deposit, which means you need to think carefully about how much you add to your account, while others allow you to add to your savings for a limited period after opening.

 Are there any other requirements?

-As well as the requirements of an individual account, it’s important to think about the general terms and conditions of opening an ISA, particularly your annual ISA allowance.
+But, as well as the requirements of an individual account, it’s important to think about the general terms and conditions of opening an ISA, particularly your annual ISA allowance.

 While you can have and open multiple cash ISAs within the same tax-year, you can only pay in a maximum of £20,000 across all your ISAs.